Philippines' Duterte jokes about rape amid concern over martial law abuses

 Duterte is known for his informal, no-nonsense style and his speeches are often loaded with profanity, threats and jokes about taboo subjects, which offend some, but are taken lightly by many Filipinos.

-He also joked on Friday that he would join soldiers in the fight against extremists if he could, but he had arthritis.
+The president's spokesman did not immediately respond to a request for comment on Duterte's latest remarks about rape.

-Presidential spokesman Ernesto Abella said Duterte was assuring troops of his full support and his comments had included "exaggeratedly describing crimes".
-Abella did not mention rape specifically.
+Duterte's pledge of support for troops comes as human rights groups and some lawmakers criticise his decision to declare martial law as excessive, and say it could lead to abuses by security forces.

-In a statement he said Duterte "is decisively acting, speaking with heightened bravado, that law and order would be brought back in these areas of rebellion".
+He also joked that he would join soldiers in the fight against extremists if he could, but he had arthritis.